marqo-ai/marqo-demos/griptape-marqo-demo/README.md

 cd griptape-chat
 ```

-To know more, refer to the Marqo getting started guide [here](https://github.com/marqo-ai/marqo).

 ## Setting up the runtime environment
 Create file called .env in the root of this project directory and add the following content:
  ```shell